 If you're already a

-member, please LOG IN to sign up for Groups or Events and access
+member, please LOG IN to sign up for Groups or Events, to read News items and to access

 the “Members Area”.

 Membership of the u3a is open to all

 people who are no longer in full-time employment, irrespective of race,

 religion or politics.
 The vision of the u3a is to give people access to

 Interest Groups and activities which are provided by the members for the